quarksuite/legacy/README.md

 [![Basic Demonstration](assets/basic-usage.gif)](https://asciinema.org/a/oJ2Avxd0MbVTLrWFsuKznLnhY?t=5)

-> Note: v4 is now in its pre-release stage and will launch after extensive testing, bug fixes, and documentation
-> updates around **10/5**.
-The API itself is now complete and stable and no more **breaking** changes will be made.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 Table of Contents